misoboute/baking/Barbari.out.md

 # Sourdough Barbari Bread

+## Yield
+This recipe will produce 4 loaves each with an average weight of 350g.

 ## Levain mix
-Time: 23:20-23:35
+Time: 20:05-20:20

 ### Ingredients
-- 114g flour (equal parts whole wheat and all-purpose flour)
+- 92g flour (equal parts whole wheat and all-purpose flour)
-- 114g water
+- 92g water
-- 57g starter (24hr fed)
+- 46g starter (24hr fed)

 ### Yields
-285g of 20% seeded, 100% hydrated levain
+229g of 20% seeded, 100% hydrated levain

 ### Comments
 This step is essentially the same as feeding the starter - except here we feed the starter to get a larger amount of it than our initial batch.
-So if I usually keep a 200g starter batch and I need 85g of levain in the final dough mix, here I will feed such that I get, say, 285g of levain so that I could use the 85g for the dough and keep the rest as the starter for future bakes.
+So if I usually keep a 170g starter batch and I need 59g of levain in the final dough mix, here I will feed such that I get, say, 229g of levain so that I could use the 59g for the dough and keep the rest as the starter for future bakes.
 When the starter/levain is at its highest rise, a portion of it will be used in the dough mix and the rest will be kept as the future starter.

 Before making the levain (or feeding the starter), if the starter has liquid on top of it (hooch), mix it well before using it.
 Then, in a mixing bowl, pour the water and add the appropriate amount of the starter and mix well.
 Then add the flour and mix well.